abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 apt-get install dkms-hid-asus-rog dkms-asus-rog-nb-wmi asus-nb-ctrl
 ```

-## Volume Control
+## Volume Control (Only on PopOS 20.10 and older)
-Add below lines to `/usr/share/pulseaudio/alsa-mixer/paths/analog-output.conf.common` file, just before the `[Element PCM]` section.
-This will also make the `mute the microphone` button usable.
+Add below lines to the file at location `/usr/share/pulseaudio/alsa-mixer/paths/analog-output.conf.common`, just before the `[Element PCM]` section.
+It will also make the `mute the microphone` button usable.

 ```
 [Element Master]